Blog Posts

 Subjective

-Chief Complaint: Persistent muscle stiffness and joint pain in the right knee and lower back.
+Chief Complaint: Persistent muscle stiffness and joint pain.

 Objective